hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 ## Learning Objectives:

-* Understand how cellranger is run and what the ouputs are
+* Describe how cellranger is run and what the ouputs are
-* Review the Cellranger geneerated QC report (web summary HTML)
+* Review the Cellranger generated QC report (web summary HTML)
 * Create plots will cellranger metrics

 # Single-cell RNA-seq: Quality control of Cellranger output